 Four hours.
-Prerequisites: HIS 4555 and successful completion of coursework that satisfies Effective Communication SLOs A and B, or permission of the instructor.
+Prerequisites: HIS 4555 or permission of the instructor.
 Focus is on readings and discussion of the major schools of historical thought and the methodologies, both qualitative and quantitative, that have been adopted for the study of the past.
 Readings are chosen to reflect a variety of perspectives, interpretations, and methodologies.
 Students also research, prepare, and present a major research assignment utilizing both primary and secondary source materials.